 The top current snowboarding brands are:

-Over the years, Ride has successfully established themselves as a snowboard brand "for the people".
+Over the years, Ride has successfully established itself as a snowboard brand "for the people".
 Founded in 1992, Ride has been producing high quality snowboarding equipment for over 28 years.
-Ride is another snowboard manufacturer that places significance on innovation and environmentally friendly initiatives such as minimal packaging and using recyclable materials.
+Ride is a snowboard manufacturer that places significance on innovation and environmentally friendly initiatives such as minimal packaging and using recyclable materials.
 They sell a wide variety of snowboards for mountain or park riding, as well as boots, bindings, and other apparel.
-Ride is especially known for their aluminum bindings that give snowboarders increased durability, mobility, and response when riding.
+Ride is primarily known for their aluminum bindings that give snowboarders increased durability, mobility, and response when riding.
 Ride is a top brand for female snowboarders, as they offer one of the largest selections of women's snowboards, boots, and bindings.
 They sponsor numerous professional and up coming snowboarders including Jake Blauvelt, Hana Beaman, and Derrek Lever.

 Nitro Snowboards is a popular global producer of boards and snowboarding equipment.
 They were founded in 1989 in Seattle, Washington and have expanded to having offices all across North America and Europe.
 Nitro offers many options for boards, whether riders prefer freestyle, mountain, or backcountry riding.
 They have a wide variety of products including boards, boots, and bindings, for men, women, and children alike.
 Additionally, Nitro sells a high volume of clothing and apparel from their Nitro Outerwear collection.
-The company prides themselves on their focus towards snowboarding alone and does not offer options for skiing or other snow sports.
+The company prides themselves on their focus towards snowboarding alone and does not offer skiing or other snow sports options.
 Nitro sponsors a few professional riders, but does not rely heavily on advertising these connections.
 Sponsors of Nitro include snowboarders like Jon Kooley and Markus Keller.

 Jones Snowboards was founded in 2010 by renowned snowboarder Jermy Jones.
-Based on their amazing presentation and high quality products, you would have no idea how new they are to the snowboarding market!
-Jones produces a very large selection of snowboards and bindings for men, women, and children.
+Based on the brand's presentation and high quality products, you would have no idea how new they are to the snowboarding market!
+Jones produces a large selection of snowboards and bindings for men, women, and children.
 They also offer unique designs such as splitboards and their surf series, which is designed to transfer the feel of surfing into snowboarding.
 Jones sells great options for apparel, headgear, and other accessories used by snowboarders.
 The company is dedicated to environmental initiatives seeking to fight climate change by using environmentally friendly production methods and donating 1% of all their sales to sustainability motivated non-profit organizations.
 Jones has a large team of professional snowboarders supporting the brand such as Miikka Hast, Jimmy Goodman, and Bibi Pekarek.